omise/omise-elixir/README.md

 Omise.configure(public_key: "pkey_test_xxx", secret_key: "skey_test_xxx")
 ```

-To configure the HTTP options, you could optionally add `:http_options` key to the omise configuration.
+To configure the HTTP options, you could optionally add the `:http_options` key to the Opn Payments configuration.
 For a full list of the available options, please check [HTTPoison documentation](https://github.com/edgurgel/httpoison).

 ```elixir
 config :omise,